 Skin is a brilliant structure of our body.
 It is very elastic and pretty strong to protect internal tissue.
-It also acts as thermoregulator of our entire body protecting from overheats when we sweat and when there is cold – the blood flow is reduced to skin tissues to save heat to inner organs of the body.
+It also acts as a thermoregulator of our entire body protecting us from overheats when we sweat and when there is cold, the blood flow is reduced to skin tissues to save heat to the body’s inner organs.

-Skin is pretty resistive to harmful chemicals, microorganisms and if dry it has high electrical receptivity.
-From biochemical side – skin can produce vitamin D when exposed to sunlight, which is essential for the growth and maintenance of our bones.
+Skin is pretty resistant to harmful chemicals, microorganisms, and if dry, it has high electrical receptivity.
+From the biochemical side, the skin can produce vitamin D when exposed to sunlight, which is essential for our bones’ growth and maintenance.
 The extensive network of nerves within the skin feeds information continuously to the brain concerning our surroundings.
 So it is full of sensors to know the external world like temperature, pressure.
 Don’t even let me start about skin importance in the fashion industry.
-About how much there is attention paid to cosmetics, beauty shine.
-Skin can show you if you’re shy or cold or afraid.
-As you see, the top layer of skin of your body can tell you so many things, get to know it.
+About how much there is the attention paid to cosmetics, beauty shine.
+Skin can show you if you’re shy or cold, or afraid.
+As you see, your body’s top layer of skin can tell you so many things; get to know it.

 Mainly people used to name only two layers of skin epidermis and dermis.
-But in reality there more layers with own properties.
+But in reality, they’re more layers with their own properties.
 In some cases, dermatologists describe there even more layers of sub-layers.
 I am going to be in the middle of this.
 Let’s see the skin structure first:

 So we can see the histological cut of the skin layer.
 There are layers as follows:

 - Hypodermic layer.

 It is the most top skin layer of dead cells.
 These cells are keratin impregnated and protect the skin surface.
 As well see later in my articles, it also acts as a light diffuser.
 Then follows more important skin layer